x-y-t/x-y-t.github.com/index_en.md

 <br><br>
 Our core team members came from well known call center vendors, telecommunication companies and joint ventures.
-We have 10+ years of rich experiences on the call center industry and marketing and our customers range in government, military, petro, education, telecom carrier industries or fields locally(Asia/China) and around the world.
+We have 10+ years of rich experiences on the call center industry and marketing and our customers range in government, military, petrol, coal, education, telecom carrier industries or fields locally(Asia/China) and around the world.
 We also have good/large partnership with varies system integrators and device vendors.

 <br><br>